The Aviation DataBase®

 4. Click on "Edit | Select all"

 6. This process removes all colors from the document and returns the Font Color to the default, which is usually black.
-Hyperlynks are the exception, however, for a number of reasons, they are never in the body of a document.
+Hyperlinks are the exception, however, for a number of reasons, they are never in the body of a document.

 7. If you re-save the document, the colors are permanently removed.